HYPERADRENOCORTICISM or "CUSHING'S DISEASE"

 Pituitary tumors are located too deep in the brain to surgically remove.
 Therefore, the treatment for the 85% of Cushing’s patients who have this form of the disease is medical, not surgical.
 Cushing’s disease develops slowly, with symptoms gradually growing worse over time.
 Treatment for it is expensive and has risks associated with it.
 We generally do not recommend treatment until the symptoms warrant the risk and the cost.
 Regardless of the results of the blood tests if a dog does not have symptoms that are causing problems for the pet or the owner, we don’t treat it.

 There are two medications available.
-Anipryl is much safer than the other medication but is only effective in about 20% of dogs.
-Anipryl decreases the amount of ACTH produced by the pituitary gland.
+Selegiline is much safer than the other medication but is only effective in about 20% of dogs.
+It decreases the amount of ACTH produced by the pituitary gland.
 Given once daily, symptoms would begin to improve within a month.
 If it is helping it would then be used for the remainder of the pet’s life.
 Periodic retesting would be needed to monitor the disease.
-Anipryl is fairly expensive, costing $60-200 per month, and this cost would be ongoing.
-If we don’t see good results we switch to the other drug.
+Selegiline is available as a human generic, so the cost is quite reasonable.
+It’s worth a try before moving on to more expensive therapies.

 The other option is a drug called trilostane (Vetoryl®).
 It comes in several different sizes of capsules and is administered daily.
 It is about 85% effective – a few dogs will not respond to it.
-Trilostane’s main drawback is its expense.
+Trilostane’s main drawback is its expense, including the monitoring needed after starting on it.
 If your dog is diagnosed with Cushing’s disease we will get you a current price for the size you need but you can expect to pay hundreds of dollars a year – another reason we wait until symptoms are significant before beginning treatment.

 Trilostane reduces the ability of the adrenal gland to make cortisol.
 Even though the pituitary tumor is still producing too much ACTH, the adrenal glands are not able to respond with excessive amounts of cortisol.